Gjohnson42/FormTest/README.md

 # FormTest
-A basic windows forms messaround project
+A basic windows forms project, intended for experimenting with event handlers